 - Investors building long-term portfolios with tax planning in mind

-Kraken – best for advanced crypto trading and low-fee execution in Ireland
+Kraken – Best for advanced crypto trading and low-fee execution in Ireland

 Kraken is a crypto-native exchange built around trading depth, pricing efficiency, and security.
 It offers one of the largest cryptocurrency selections available globally, alongside professional-grade tools through Kraken Pro.
 For Irish users, it sits closer to a traditional exchange than a social investing app, with stronger pricing and more advanced functionality.

-Kraken is considered one of the more security-focused crypto exchanges, but it does not offer the same regulatory protections as traditional brokers.
 Irish users access Kraken under EU anti-money laundering frameworks rather than a single unified regulator, and there is no investor compensation scheme for crypto assets.

 That said, Kraken’s security track record is one of its strongest selling points.
 The platform has operated since 2011 and serves over 15 million users globally, with no major exchange-level breaches reported.